-What led you to become a construction carbon expert?In July 2019 I watched Greta Thunberg deliver a speech to the National Assembly in Paris that was impassioned, exasperated, and outraged.
+In July 2019 I watched Greta Thunberg deliver a speech to the National Assembly in Paris that was impassioned, exasperated, and outraged.
 Soon after I received an email from a professional body instructing its membership that the path to 2030 targets involved the use of high-embodied carbon, petrochemical-based insulation systems.
 At that moment, Greta’s outrage made complete sense to me and it created a fundamental shift in my thinking and understanding of the enormous impact architects have in shaping future global emissions.
 Since then I’ve focused my energy and attention on educating myself, focusing my project work towards climate-positive targets, and finding opportunities to educate designers.

 Over the past seven years at MASS I am most proud of being a part of the conception, design and implementation of RICA (Rwandan Institute for Conservation Agriculture).
 From the outset, we focused on designing for One Health and climate positivity – resulting in a design process that pushed the boundaries of material selection, structural systems, passive systems, landscape, and site infrastructure to create an off-grid campus with radically less embodied carbon than the regional status quo – 58% less to be exact.

 Great question.
 On RICA, we started with the ambition to source as much of the project’s material and labour as close as possible to the project.
 This meant material exploration, testing, and sourcing in the early days to ensure the design of the project was informed by availability from the onset, and not an afterthought.
 Working in a place like Rwanda has been liberating: it’s allowed me to un-learn and question the system I was educated and trained within.
 I now approach design with a renewed curiosity and scepticism.
 Why do we found our buildings with carbon-intensive concrete?
 Why are we insulating with petrochemicals?
 Why are we building with increasingly opaque, highly emissive materials and supply chains?

 The survival of humanity seems like a pretty good value to drive change.
 I just cannot accept anything along the lines of ‘this is too costly’ as that is simply a misallocation of value.
 It’s imperative that we – architects, engineers, planners, builders etc – the people that design and implement the built environment have holistic tools that can help our clients to visualize and plan for carbon positive solutions.

 Upfront emissions have come into greater focus across our industry over the past couple years, and clearly this is space where there is a great deal of innovation ahead of us.
 The jurisdictions that have started to set targets for future projects will be the places where the greatest innovations will no doubt occur, and I’m excited to see how quickly this can spread across the globe.

-How does One Click LCA help you achieve your goals?One Click LCA has been a great tool to help us assess impact throughout the design process.
+One Click LCA has been a great tool to help us assess impact throughout the design process.
 More recently I’ve been using it at the University of Toronto with a research studio, getting it into student’s hands early to help them make embodied carbon an integral part of their design education.

-What do you find most useful in One Click LCA?The library and link to EPDs.
+The library and link to EPDs.
 Its great to be able to investigate your options, and dive into specific suppliers to better understand the provenance of your specifications.